asdfdotdev/utm.codes/README.txt

 - Search, filter, and easily find existing links for copy & paste use
 - Link builder detects url error responses to prevent creating bad links
 - Automatically shorten links using Bitly for easier sharing
-- Supports adding additional custom paramters to links
+- Supports adding additional custom parameters to links
 - Allow multiple users to share creation and management responsibilities within WordPress
 - See your current link count in the admin dashboard "At a Glance"
 - Works with PHP 5.6, 7.0, 7.1, and 7.2